In today’s Divorce Academy video, Kevin discusses how to calculate maintenance (alimony) in New York.

 Just different names, basically the same thing.

-5. Know that in New York Maintenance (Alimony) is Calculated Pursuant to a Two-Step Formula
+In New York Maintenance (Alimony) is Calculated Pursuant to a Two-Step Formula

 In New York, maintenance is based on a formula.
 That formula is dependent on the parties’ incomes and if they have children, and it’s a two-part or two-step formula.